Pericles Lewis: Yale-NUS

+Dean of Yale College

 He became the dean of Yale College on July 1, 2022.
-As Dean, he revised Yale's policies on student leaves of absence for mental health, recruited a number of heads and deans for Yale's residential colleges, and opened an Office of Educational Opportunity.
+As Dean, he revised Yale's policies on student leaves of absence for mental health at the time of the Elis for Rachael settlement, recruited a number of heads and deans for Yale's residential colleges, and opened an Office of Educational Opportunity.
 In his first-year address in 2022, he spoke about Conversation.
 His second first-year address, in 2023, focused on Community.
 He launched the dean’s dialogue series to encourage civil discourse on difficult topics, including national politics and the conflict in the Middle East.
-During the 2024 pro-Palestinian protests on university campuses, Lewis briefly received backlash for alleging that protestors at Yale were "non-Yale [individuals] with a known history of violent confrontation with police" which protest organizers called "racist and classist against New Haveners."
-Lewis later recanted his statement.
+Following the report of the Committee on Trust in Higher Education, he chaired the President's Council on Yale College Admissions and announced a return to Yale's pre-pandemic standardized testing policy.
+Under Lewis's leadership, Yale announced a policy making tuition at Yale College free for students from families earning less than $200,000 a year.

+In the fall term of the 2026-2027 academic year, Lewis will teach a class titled: “Purposes of College Education.”
+The class will serve as a DeVane Lectures course, meaning it will be open to the public.
+This is the first time he has taught a class in four years.